Phhptt/r34xxx-downloader/README.md

 ## A note on the code

-This app is mostly **vibe-coded** — the bulk of it was written by an AI with a human steering, reviewing and testing rather than typing.
-It works, it's used daily, and it's been tested against the real API, but it hasn't had the kind of careful review you'd want before trusting it with anything that matters.
+This app is mostly **vibe-coded** — the bulk of it was written by an AI.
-Have a read before you run it, as you should with anything off the internet.

-Bug reports and pull requests are welcome.

 ---